 Once the row-grain schema is populated and rolled up across the chosen horizon, four downstream uses follow directly.
 Most operators come to the extraction work because they need at least one of them; the schema serves all four without rework.

 Effective-rate calculation.
 Total fees divided by total volume across the rollup horizon gives the merchant's true effective rate.
 The cover-page effective-rate figure on a single statement misses the quarterly PCI cycle and the annual reporting fee, so it is systematically lower than the multi-month figure.
-The honest number is the one a CFO or a competing processor will challenge, which is why it should be computed off the rollup rather than copied off the cover page.
+The honest number is the one a CFO or a competing processor will challenge, which is why it should be computed off the rollup rather than copied off the cover page; the step-by-step mechanics of calculating the effective processing rate from merchant statements belong in the analysis workbook built from those rows.

 Bank-deposit reconciliation.
 The Heartland statement reports gross sales, total fees, and net deposits per period; the bank account shows the deposits as they actually arrived.
 Reconciling the two ties the processor settlement to the GL and is where most discrepancies surface — timing differences across month-end, holdback adjustments, chargeback offsets applied against gross, refunds netted on the deposit rather than itemized.
 The mechanics of tying merchant card deposits to the bank at month-end — the gross-vs-net walk, settlement-timing carve-outs, and a variance decision tree for multi-processor splits — are worked through end to end in their own piece.
 The broader workflow of reconciling the bank statement to the GL covers the bank-side discipline that complements the processor-side rollup.